TheGifter-Net/TheGifter-Net.github.io/index.md

 ### What do I need to do to be eligible to receive a gift?

 You must be a cam model or SWer.
 You must follow [@TheGifter](https://twitter.com/TheGifter) on Twitter.
-One of two things must be easily found from viewing your Twitter profile:
+One of a few things must be easily found from viewing your Twitter profile or via your linked MFC, ManyVids, etc profile:

 * An Amazon Wishlist setup to receive gifts
-* An email address for receiving Amazon gift cards
+* An email address for receiving Amazon or other brands of gift cards
+* Another means of sending you gifts (such as a PO Box)

 If you are outside of the US, please make it clear that you prefer, for example, Amazon Canada gift cards.